 Some might say that the key to a great group getaway is a place just to yourselves, activities for all ages, and might involve a good old’ guitar around the campfire.

-Others are looking to sleep late in Egyptian cotton sheets, spend the day by the fire with a good book, and play intense card and board games into the night.
+Others are looking to sleep late in comfortable log beds, spend the day by the fire with a good book, and play intense card and board games into the night.
 But everyone can agree you need great food!

 The connection with Erling Strom at Banff Trail Riders meet with curiosity and convenience.
 Both curious about what was out there to explore and show guests, and both keen to provide convenience for guests on trips.

 There are some truly breathtaking images that can be captured when you venture deep into the Banff backcountry on a horse.
 Rugged mountain scenery, lush wilderness and an authentic Old West atmosphere – all these elements offer fantastic fodder for photographs.
 We’ve collected some of the most enthralling pictures that